-This section discusses in detail how to operate the bath temperature controller using the front control panel.
+This chapter discusses in detail how to operate the bath temperature controller using the front control panel.
 Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cutout set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
-Operation of the primary functions is summarized in Figure 4 on page 34.
+Operation is summarized in Figure 5 on page 40.

-9.1 Bath Temperature
+Bath Temperature 9.1